-understand how MEDIA LANGUAGE to practise analysing two different print how meaning is created within them. advert that represents women in a advert that represents them in a each of the adverts you should explain
+In order to understand how MEDIA LANGUAGE works you are going to practice analysing two different print adverts and explain how meaning is created within them.
+You should find one advert that represents women in a positive way and one advert that represents them in a negative way.
+For each of the adverts you should explain the following:

-- 1. What is the target audience for the text?
+- 1. Who are the target audience for the text?
 How do you know this? - 2.
 What assumptions about the audience and their values/beliefs are implied within the text? - 3.
-How might different audiences respond to this text in different ways? - 4.
-How have technical codes, such as camera shots and angles, and symbolic codes such as body language and facial expressions, been used to position the audience? - 6.
-Are there different readings of this text (polysemy)?
+How might different audiences respond to this text in different ways?

+4. How have technical codes such as camera shots and angles, and symbolic codes such as body language and facial expressions, been used to position the audience?

+- 6. Are there different readings of this text (polysemic)?
 What is the preferred reading? - 7.
 Why have the producers used media language to construct this representation of gender?